mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 more than one concrete type will implement it and there is a need to use values of the interface type in a way that works for all the concrete types.

+#### Interface Example

 In the example below, the interface type `Shape` is implemented by the concrete types `Rectangle` and `Circle`.
-This allows us to write code that works with variables of type `Shape` without needing to know the concrete type.
+This allows writing code that works with variables of type `Shape` without needing to know the concrete type.

-#### Interface Example

-The following code defines an interface and two types that implement it:

 ```go
 package main